Bounds for Hardness Condensation in the Query Model: Negative Results II: Incondensability of Decision Tree Complexity

 Note that initially the set of valid cells is the set of all cheat-sheet cells $\{Y_\ell \mid 0 \leq \ell \leq t-1\}$.
-We now describe the two stages of the algorithm.

-In the first stage, we will remove cheat-sheet cells one by one (using Claim~\ref{claim:discarding-cheatsheets}) to end up with only one valid cell.
+We now describe the two stages of the algorithm. \begin{description} \item[Stage $1$:] In the first stage, we will remove cheat-sheet cells one by one (using \cref{claim:discarding-cheatsheets}) to end up with only one valid cell.
 This will take $(t-1) \cdot O(\log k)$ many queries.
-At the end of this stage, suppose the only remaining cheat-sheet cell is $Y_z$.

-In stage two, we verify the certificates described in $Y_z$ by querying the variables in $Y_z$ and the corresponding certificate variables in $(x_1,\ldots ,x_{\log t})$.
+At the end of this stage, suppose the only remaining cheat-sheet cell is $Y_z$. \item[Stage $2$:] In the second stage, we verify the certificates described in $Y_z$ by querying the variables in $Y_z$ and the corresponding certificate variables in $(x_1,\ldots ,x_{\log t})$.
 If the verification passes, the algorithm outputs $1$, else outputs $0$.
-Since the algorithm needs to verify the contents of one cell, the total number of queries made in this stage is $O(k\log k\log t + \cert(f) \log t)=O(k\log k\log t)$.
+Since the algorithm needs to verify the contents of one cell, the total number of queries made in this stage is $O(k\log k\log t + \cert(f) \log t)=O(k\log k\log t)$. \end{description} The total number of queries made is the sum of the numbers in each stage, and hence at most $O(t\log k ~+~ k\log k \log t)$.